Veresdale Scrub, Queensland

+Geography

+Mount Dunsinane (also known as Birnam Hill) lies of the south-eastern boundary of the locality with Birnam. and rises to a height of 321 m above sea level.

+There are many small creeks flowing through the locality which ultimately contribute to the Logan River within the North East Coast drainage basin.

+Veresdale Scrub Road enters the localiy from the south (Veresdale) and travels north towards the northern boundary of the locality, where it terminates.

+The land use is predominantly grazing on native vegetion with some rural residential housing in the south-east of the locality.

 History

 Veresdale Scrub Provisional School opened on 25 April 1899.
 On 1 January 1909, it became Veresdale Scrub State School.

 The Veresdale Scrub Hall was officially opened on Wednesday, 27 November 1929, by Joseph Hopkins, the chairman of the Beaudesert Shire Council.

 Formerly in the Shire of Beaudesert, Veresdale Scrub was split between Logan City and Scenic Rim Region following the local government amalgamations in March 2008.